trajceskijovan/Customer-subscription-with-PyMC3/README.md

 3. Exploratory Data Analysis
 4. Model creation and selection process.

-# Goal
+# Goal:
 Create a binary classification model that predicts whether or not a customer will subscribe a term deposit after a marketing campaign the bank performed, based on many indicators.
 The target variable is given as y and takes on a value of 1 if the customer has subscribed and 0 otherwise.

-# Tools
+# Tools:
-Bayesian Logistic Regression
+1. Bayesian Logistic Regression
-PyMC3
+2. PyMC3
-Theano
+3. Theano
-Sklearn
+4. Sklearn

+# Jupiter Notebook:

+# Insights: